unrays/Sparse/README.md

 *This message was written last night.
 In the meantime, I've reworked and done a final iteration to refine things and fix numerous issues concerning data integrity and fidelity.
 Finally, I took the opportunity to do what I love most: meta-programming templates wherever possible :) For your information, I probably spent an hour and a half more than initially planned!
 Well, I'm done talking now.
 You can now enjoy the fruits of three days of relentless work on algorithms that normally give me nightmares.*

+*I've finally reworked it again; I've lost count of the hours I've spent on it, I must be around 8-9*

 ```cpp
 // Copyright (c) December 2025 Félix-Olivier Dumas.
 All rights reserved.
 // Licensed under the terms described in the LICENSE file.